 Do Legacy Construction Companies Have the Inside Track on Modular Building?

 Chicago-based legacy construction company Skender has been researching modular construction for years and is now getting in the game.
 In late November 2018, it invited a gaggle of reporters and industry representatives to its 106,000-square-foot factory space on Chicago’s southwest side for a look at its prototype modular apartment.
-When the new venture is up and running, the company pledges to employ 100 people to produce 2,500 modules per year, at a rate 30 to 40 percent faster and at a cost 10 to 20 percent less than traditional construction.This article originally appeared on Autodesk’s Redshift, a site dedicated to inspiring designers, engineers, builders, and makers.
+When the new venture is up and running, the company pledges to employ 100 people to produce 2,500 modules per year, at a rate 30% to 40% faster and at a cost 10% to 20% less than traditional construction.This article originally appeared on Autodesk’s Redshift, a site dedicated to inspiring designers, engineers, builders, and makers.
 Continue reading the article: https://www.autodesk.com/redshift/modular-construction-companies/.

 Photo Credit: Skender’s prototype of a modular apartment building it is constructing in Chicago.
-Courtesy Skender.
+Courtesy of Skender.